PhamNamSon/ECE_421_project/README.md

    - Run _cargo build_
    - Run _cargo run_
    - Enter a stock ticker when prompted
+   - Chart will appear in the project_1 directory named _stock_ticker_.png
    - Enter another stock ticker or "quit" to exit the program
-   - After the program is quit, the chart will appear in the project_1 directory named _stock_ticker_.png